-Using a VPN service allows you put your security in place for everyone who would be hoping to either infiltrate your connection, or get a hold of your personal information.
+Using a VPN service allows you put your security in place for everyone who would be hoping to either infiltrate your connection or get a hold of your personal information.
 Once you have your VPN connection setup, it becomes very difficult for anyone to hack into your device.
 It’s even become more important nowadays because more and more people prefer to use more than one device, thereby increasing the possible avenues for attack.
-If you constantly use your laptop, mobile phone, tablet or TV streaming service, then its important that you setup your VPN connection in such a way that all your devices get to benefit from that provider, and you’re able to prevent any form of getting hacked.
+If you constantly use your laptop, mobile phone, tablet or TV streaming service, it is important that you set up your VPN connection in such a way that all your devices get to benefit from that provider, and you’re able to prevent any form of getting hacked.
 Doing so requires that you first identify a VPN provider that allows for a particular number of simultaneous connections.
 There are not as many services that allow for more than 4 of such connections, so sometimes you might have to turn to other methods in order to share your VPN connection.
 In this review, we’re going to take a look at some of the methods that you could consider.

 Sharing Your VPN Connection

 There are plenty of options you can use to share your VPN connection with other devices.

 1. VPN Providers That Allow Many Simultaneous Connections

 If perhaps you happen to own less than 5 devices, a VPN provider that offers the choice of having up to 5 connections set up should be more than enough to cover all your needs.
 All you’d have to do is conduct a little bit of research to establish which provider will allow you to connect more than one device without compromising on the quality of your connection.
 Doing this involves going through a VPN’s website and reading keenly through their list of features.
 In case they talk of support for simultaneous connections (or multiple logins) but fail to mention anything concerning how many connections they happen to allow, you could go ahead and contact their customer care service and ask.